Register New Items

 The item template is added to the list of item templates, so that you can use it to create new item cards.

-To set up multiple vendors for an item
+To set up multiple suppliers for an item

-If you purchase the same item from more than one vendor, you must enter information about each vendor of the item, such as prices, lead time, discounts, and so on.
+If you purchase the same item from more than one supplier, you must enter information about each supplier of the item, such as prices, lead time, discounts, and so on.

 - Choose the icon, enter Items, and then choose the related link.